kubos/kubos/docs/architecture-overview.rst

 Communication and KubOS
 -----------------------

 Universally, the method of communication is UDP.
 This includes onboard and the space/ground link.
 The rest of this overview is broken into onboard and space/ground sections to give an example of what to expect from these communication mediums.
-These descriptions will not cover every possible use case, but you can also come `talk to us on Slack <https://slack.kubos.co/>`__ if you have addition cases you would like to know about.
+These descriptions will not cover every possible use case, but you can also come `talk to us on Slack <https://slack.kubos.co/>`__ if you have additional cases you would like to know about.

 Onboard Communication
 ~~~~~~~~~~~~~~~~~~~~~